-Successful applicants will be required to submit monthly participant data (with appropriate evidence), quarterly performance reports and claims.
+Successful applicants will therefore be required to submit monthly participant data (with appropriate evidence), quarterly performance reports and claims as outlined in Section 15.
 These reports will enable London Councils to meet the ESF and its own reporting requirements but will also form the basis for monitoring your project progress and achievements.
-Organisations will be given full advice in the pre-agreement phase on the information that must be recorded and reported and project procedures and systems.
+Organisations will be given full advice in the preagreement phase on the information that must be recorded and reported and the implications for project procedures and systems.